Life is difficult, No surprise there; but, believe it or not, I think it can sometimes be better that way.

 At this point, you may be wondering why I chose to place a photograph of Jupiter and four of her moons at the top of this page.

-Well, when I first tried to look at that far off planet five years ago it was bloody hard work, mainly because my budget telescope came with a sub-budget sighting scope.
+So this inspired me to take some pictures of the sky, at I first tried to look at that far off planet five years ago it was bloody hard work, mainly because my budget telescope came with a sub-budget sighting scope.

 A sighting scope is a little device that needs to be lined up with the highly magnified scope so you can find the object you wish to view.

 They usually have cross hairs like the scope on a rifle and serve pretty much the same function.

 As I say, the one that came with my telescope wasn’t very good and it could not be adjusted precisely so the two scopes were never zeroed in on the same point.

 That made finding a tiny dot of light in the vast black sky rather tricky.
 When I did manage to find what I was looking for, however, it was quite a thrill, and Jupiter and its moons were my favorite.

 Anyway, a friend got a telescope about a year ago and he had a similar experience.
 He spent ages trying to find what he was looking for but he loved it.
 Then he got an incredibly accurate sighting scope that made it much, much easier to locate Jupiter and other planets such as Venus and Saturn when they were visible in the night sky.

 Did he love it?
 Well, yes he did… at first.